dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 First we need to make sure that the basic GraphQL package is within our dependencies, since GraphQL Code Generator depends on it:

 :::shell With `yarn`
-yarn add graphql
+`yarn add graphql`
 :::

 :::shell With `npm`
-npm install --save graphql
+`npm install --save graphql  `
 :::

 Then we can install GraphQL Code Generator using `yarn` (or `npm`):

 :::shell With `yarn`
-yarn add -D @graphql-codegen/cli
+`yarn add -D @graphql-codegen/cli @graphql-codegen/visitor-plugin-common`
 :::

 :::shell With `npm`
-npm install --save-dev @graphql-codegen/cli
+`npm install --save-dev @graphql-codegen/cli @graphql-codegen/visitor-plugin-common`
 :::

 :::caution Global Installation